InDate/picovoice-obsidian-plugin/README.md

-# Speech-to-text in Obsidian using OpenAI Whisper 🗣️📝
+# Speech-to-text in Obsidian using Pico Voice 🗣️📝

-Obsidian Whisper is a plugin that effortlessly turns your speech into written notes.
-Just speak your mind, and let [Whisper](https://openai.com/research/whisper) from OpenAI do the rest!
+Obsidian PicoVoice is a plugin that turns your speech into written notes in almost real time.
+Just speak your mind, and let [PicoVoice](https://picovoice.ai/docs/cheetah/) do the rest.

+## Why did I assemble this?
+There is empirical evidence of a phenomenon called **conjoint retention** or **dual coding**, meaning the combination of verbal and non-verbal representations to faciliate increased retention of information.
+By saying words and seeing the words appear in almost real time it is suggested that this will help retain understanding and develop new insights.

 ## 🚀 Getting Started
 1. This plugin can be installed from "Community Plugins" inside Obsidian.
-2. For this plugin to work, you will need to provide your OpenAI API key.
+2. For this plugin to work, you will need to provide your PicoVoice key.
 See the Settings section of this README file for more information.

 ## 🎯 How to Use